OUR ATTORNEYS FIGHT FOR THE VICTIMS OF NURSING HOME NEGLECT

 It is not unusual for nursing home residents to suffer declining health due to advanced age and illness.
-But the nursing home negligence lawyers at The Deratany Firm know that neglect by staff members can also affect the health of residents.
+But the nursing home negligence lawyers at Deratany & Kosner know that neglect by staff members can also affect the health of residents.
 One of the health effects of neglect seen among seniors in nursing homes is kidney failure.

 Kidney failure can occur as a result of: